 Iowa City, IA 52243

-After you have submitted a completed application, the Faculty Admissions Committee will conduct a preliminary evaluation of your credentials.
-If it is determined that you meet our minimum qualifications, you will be invited to be interviewed.
+After you have completed the application and all supporting documents are received, the Faculty Admissions Committee will conduct a preliminary evaluation of your credentials.
+If it is determined that you meet our minimum qualifications, you will be invited to schedule a personal interview.

-Qualified applicants will be invited to one of four regional offices for a personal interview.
-Students will be given an opportunity to discuss their academic record and provide any other background information that will help the admissions committee assess the student’s maturity, aptitude, and motivation.
+Qualified applicants will be contacted by our admissions staff to arrange their personal interview.
+Applicants will be given an opportunity to discuss their academic record and provide any other background information that will help the admissions committee assess the student’s maturity, aptitude, and motivation.

-Applicants can anticipate admissions decisions being made usually within two weeks after the personal interview is conducted.
-Applicants will be notified in writing of the decision reached by UMHS Admissions Committee.
+Applicants can anticipate admissions decisions to be made within two to three weeks after the personal interview is conducted.
+Applicants will be notified in writing of the decision reached by UMHS Faculty Admissions Committee.
+The decison making timeline may be extended during semester breaks and holiday periods.

 There are five decision options: